Equip yourself for a career in computational modelling and intelligent systems involving big data.

 Focus on either the computational concepts for solving problems in the biological sciences or on understanding the fundamental challenges facing biologists.

-A worldwide shortage of trained bioinformaticians and computational biologists means there’s high demand for your interdisciplinary skills.
-You’ll be equipped to work in pharmaceutical, biotechnology and medical technology companies, research organisations and governments.
+A worldwide shortage of trained bioinformaticians and computational biologists means you'll be in high demand for your interdisciplinary skills.

 Career possibilities